AT1787/TinyApp/README.md

 # TinyApp Project
 Date: May 14, 2020

 Version: 1.0.0.
+By: Andrew Trac

 ## Final Product

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-The project was completed through Node.js and Express, with a few additional dependencies as well.
+The project was completed through Node.js, HTML/CSS, and Express, with a few additional dependencies as well.

+Some basic features include:
+[x]  Unique short URL generation for each URL

+[x]  Individual user accounts for customized access

+[x]  Ability to edit/reassign long URLs to existing saved short URLS

+[x]  Total view counter for each short URL

-## Final Product
+## Final Product Screenshots

 !["screenshot description"](#)
 !["screenshot description"](#)